mal1keth/non-recursive-LL-1-parser/README.md

 3. gramm: Dummy struct created to be able to return the Grammar G and number of non-terminal n, in one go from input function.
 (Is there a better way?)

 4. Grammar G: is represented as an array of linked lists.
-The array has size n for number of non-terminals and each cell i has a linked list, which is the productions of G[i].
+The array has size n for number of non-terminals and each cell i has a linked list, which are the productions of G[i].

 5. char_set: Struct which simply contains an array of characters called items.
 Default size is 128.